newtdogg/poker-bot/README.md

 ## Getting Started

+#### To play
+Go to releases on this GitHub repo, under Assets, download the jar file named `poker-bot.jar`.

+This will download an executable file, which runs the game.
+You may incounter security issues, which can easily be changed by allowing downloaded files to be ran.

+#### Alternarte method

+**For UNIX**

 First first clone this repo, and locate the file named `poker-bot.jar`

 Copy the full file path of the file, and paste it after the following command on the command line.